 I'm a Filmmaker and Educator originally from Brooklyn, NY; however, California is currently where I Reside and work.
 In 2010, I graduated from SUNY Albany with a B.A. in Documentary Studies.
 I love documentaries; however, my passion has always been in narrative fiction filmmaking.
-I have a soft spot for coming-of-age stories and classic Rom-Coms - No shame in it!
-You’ll see lots of influences from storytellers like Richard Linklater, Nora Ephron, Woody Allen, early Spike Lee and Early Lasse Hallstrom in my work.
+I have a soft spot for coming-of-age stories, classic Rom-Coms and Naturalism.
+You’ll see lots of influences from storytellers like Richard Linklater, Woody Allen, John Cassavetes, and Charles Burnett in my work.

 After graduating, I got the opportunity to design digital media arts youth programming for major philanthropic organizations.
 I’ve spent the last 10+ years teaching/facilitating for The Harlem Children's Zone, the Fresh Air Fund and the YMCA of The central bay area.
 During my time with these organizations I trained under brilliant, progressive educators who work passionately to create transformative experiences for the communities they serve.